Research

 Research Agenda

 My research explores how national history and other narratives about one's ingroup can structure modern political attitudes and behavior.
-How do parties use narratives about the past, and what are their consequences?
-I mostly examine this question in the context of party politics in Europe and the United States.
-My dissertation project investigates the conditions under which authoritarian history is legitimated, and how this process affects electoral prospects for parties connected to those histories.
+How do individuals think about the past, how do parties use historical narratives in their campaigns, and how do these affect voting behavior or other political outcomes?
+I examine these questions in liberal democracies, with a specific focus on post-authoritarian democracies in Europe.
+My dissertation documents variation in authoritarian nostalgia, tests explanations for why nostalgia may change over time, and considers the consequences of these changes for democratic stability.
 Additional and past projects have explored topics related to victimhood perceptions, far right electoral breakthrough, and party strategies, communication, and positioning.

 I use both quantitative and qualitative methods in my research.
 I have field experience interviewing political elites in Spain and doing archival work in Spain and Italy.
-I also have experience designing and carrying out survey experiments, working with large observational datasets, using multiple machine learning techniques to analyze data.
+I also have experience designing and carrying out surveys and survey experiments (in Spain, Israel, and the United States), working with large observational datasets, using multiple machine learning techniques to analyze data.

 A copy of my CV can be found here.